applejag/dinkur/CONTRIBUTING.md

   - [Go](https://go.dev/) v1.18beta1 (or higher)

-    Go v1.18beta1 can be installed by a previous version of Go by running:
+    Go v1.18rc1 (a slightly newer version than v1.18beta1) can be installed by a previous version of Go by running:

     ```sh
-    go install golang.org/dl/go1.18beta1@latest
+    go install golang.org/dl/go1.18rc1@latest
-    go1.18beta1 download
+    go1.18rc1 download

     # Quality of life:
-    alias go=go1.18beta1
+    alias go=go1.18rc1
     ```

 - To modify the Protocol Buffer definition and regenerate server & client: